cs-fullstack-2019-fall/python-classobject-b-cw-jackbolton901/README.md

 # python-classObject_b-cw
+See cw.py for comments 2/3 Score : 3
 Start with a main function and make each problem a function.
 Call those functions from your main function.

 ### Problem 1: